 Dom Manuel I do Castelo and promove to reedificação , in 1508, assigns new charter.
 In 1510 Arms Duarte is the town and its castle in “Book of Strongholds”.

-During the Philippine domain was county head instituted by Philippe to his best and loyal friend, Cristóvão de Moura, singular figure of our history, and later we will read, also underline ahead.
+During the Philippine domain was set up by county head Philippe to his best and faithful friend and adviser, Cristóvão de Moura, singular figure of our history, and later we will read, also underline ahead.

-Castelo Rodrigo still retains some fence gates, several semicircular turrets, various properties of the fifteenth and sixteenth centuries, Church of Our Lady of Rocamadour (founded in 1192, assistance to the pilgrims heading to Santiago de Compostela) with ceilings classified as Public Interest, cruising Independence, the pillory in cage (and cage, perhaps to simulate the identical structure of medieval torture) , cited the cistern or the ruins of the palace of Christopher Moura.
+Castelo Rodrigo still retains some fence gates, several semicircular turrets, various properties of the fifteenth and sixteenth centuries, Church of Our Lady of Rocamadour (founded in 1192, assistance to the pilgrims heading to Santiago de Compostela) with ceilings classified as Public Interest, cruising Independence, the pillory in cage (and cage, perhaps to simulate the identical structure of medieval torture) , the aforementioned cistern (century X and XIV) or the ruins of the palace of Christopher Moura.